Leverage Your Home Equity to Buy Before You Sell: Maryland Bridge Loans Explained

 How much does a bridge loan cost in Maryland?

 The cost of a bridge loan in Maryland generally exceeds that of a standard mortgage.
-You can expect the interest rates to be about 1-3 percentage points higher than those of a typical mortgage loan.
+You can expect the interest rates to be about 1 to 3 percentage points higher than those of a typical mortgage loan.
 In addition to the higher interest rates, bridge loans often involve additional transaction fees.

 This increased cost is due to the higher risk bridge loans pose to lenders.
 It’s important to consider the possibility of your current home not selling within the expected timeframe, which could result in you needing to cover both your mortgage and bridge loan payments simultaneously.
 Ensure you’re financially prepared for this scenario before proceeding.